MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 get-tabs
 --------

-Gets the current `PangoTabArray` used by this layout.
+Gets the current *PangoTabArray* used by this layout.

-If no `PangoTabArray` has been set, then the default tabs are in use and `Nil` is returned.
+If no *PangoTabArray* has been set, then the default tabs are in use and %NULL is returned.
 Default tabs are every 8 spaces.

-The return value should be freed with [method `$Pango`.TabArray.free].
+The return value should be freed with `.free() defined in TabArray`.

     method get-tabs (--> CArray[N-TabArray]  )